bu-ili/de-datalake-bulletin-dataload/README.md

 ## Overview

-This Dagster pipeline fetches data from the BU Bulletin WordPress API, validates responses, exports to Parquet format, and optionally uploads to AWS S3.
+This Dagster pipeline fetches data from the BU Bulletin WordPress API, validates responses, exports to Parquet format, and uploads to AWS S3.
 It includes a sensor that automatically detects new or modified content and triggers data refreshes.

 ### Key Features
 - **Multi-endpoint support**: Separate assets for pages and media endpoints